Why micro data centres are essential for modern businesses | Zella DC

 Financial services: Banks and financial institutions can leverage micro data centres to process transactions quickly and securely.
 This improves customer service and ensures compliance with regulatory requirements.

 Manufacturing: Manufacturers can use micro data centres to process data from IoT sensors on the factory floor.
-This enables real-time monitoring and optimization of production processes.
+This enables real-time monitoring and optimisation of production processes.

 Conclusion